Otm02/Otm02/README.md

 # Welcome to my profile!

-Hi!
-My name's Athmane Benarous.
+Hey, my name's Athmane Benarous.
 I'm currently a software engineering student at McGill University.

 I worked as a Cybersecurity Intern for Hydro Québec, as a CRM Software intern at Russet House, and as a BI Analyst intern for CIUSSS du Centre-Sud-de-Montréal.